WPBF 25 News Covers Police Pursuit Car Accident

 In April 2018, WPBF 25 News uncovered a video of a police pursuit that ended with a crash and seriously injured an innocent senior citizen.
 That crash happened 2 years ago in Riviera Beach as officers pursued a stolen car.

-Brian LaBovick, the South Florida personal injury attorney for the victim, says, “There was no need for Riviera Beach cops to chase a stolen car that had been carjacked a week before because they didn’t even know who was behind the wheel at that time.
+Brian LaBovick, the Personal Injury Attorney for the victim, says, “There was no need for Riviera Beach cops to chase a stolen car that had been carjacked a week before because they didn’t even know who was behind the wheel at that time.
 In the meantime, they endangered the public and severely injured an 84-year-old woman.”

 The following TV news clip features a police dashcam video of a high-speed stolen car chase in 2016.
 Riviera Beach cops spotted a red Infinity that had been carjacked a week before.
 And at least five officers chased the driver from north Congress Avenue to Martin Luther King Boulevard, until that suspect ran a red light at Military Trail, slamming into 84-year-old Arlene Rochkind’s car.